pololu/pololu-api/README.md

 risk.
 We recommend checking all data returned by the API before using it in your own system.

+## Content license disclaimer

+API data may be copyrighted by Pololu and/or other parties.
+When we grant you access to the API, that does not imply any permission or license to distribute copyrighted content.

 ## Getting access to the API

 To get access to the API, please